codenothing/css-compressor/README.md

 Modes are pre-defined sets of options that can be set by passing in the mode name.

  - **safe**: Safe mode does zero combinations or organizing.
-It's the best mode if you use a lot of hacks
+It's the best mode if you use a lot of hacks.

  - **sane**: Sane mode does all combinations(multiple long hand notations to single shorthand), but still keeps most declarations in their place.